encse/adventofcode/README.md

 Everything is self contained.
 I don't use any libraries to make things short or predefined algorithms to parameterize.
 Just stick to what .Net provides.
 Each problem is solved by plain C# classes without any 'base' to derive from.
-The solvers have distinct entry points for part 1 and 2.
+The solvers have different entry points for part 1 and 2.
 There is no local state, part 2 starts from scratch, but code sharing between part 1 and 2 is important to me.
 (Unless it makes things hard to read.)

 I prefer to use functional style, local or anonymous functions, immutability and linq over the state manipulation